TylerGeiger513/Lab-4/README.md

    However, if you had intended to use a third party header file, or create your own, they must be in your current directory.
 If the header file's are located outside of your current directory, the GCC compiler will not know where to look.
 This is where the `-I` flag is essential.

-   Assume you are starting a large project, and you plan on using a large amount of custom header files, which you have placed in a directory named `headers`.
+   Assume you are starting a new project, and you plan on using a large amount of custom header files, which you have placed in a directory named `headers`.
 Your current directory looks something like this:

 <table>
    <tr>